openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     let o: Object = c // Autoboxing of enum type to its reference version
     // Such reference version type has no name, but can be detected by instanceof if (o instanceof Commands) {
-       c = o as Commands // And explicitly converted back by 'as' conversion }
+       c = o as Commands // And cast back by cast operator }

 .. index::